romanonatacha/hoobe-coding-exercise/README.md

 ## The exercise
 🏗️ Here is a hoo.be page in our development environment: https://devapp.hoo.be/hoobe_coding_exercise.
 Using React, Nextjs, SCSS, and any other technologies or libraries you like, build a copy of this page.

+You can fork this repo or create your own repo and copy over the assets.

 ### Assets
 [The assets](/assets): these will assist you with generating the content on the page.